hitesh-gupta-2111/FIR-Management-System/README.md

 The structure of the database is as follows:

 Entities:

-Registration (Avoid duplicate registrations)
+	1. Registration (Avoid duplicate registrations)
-	1. Criminal
 	2. Victim
 	3. Crime
 	4. Status (Log)